 Sami Ensio, b.
 1971, M.Sc.
 (Tech.)

 CEO of Innofactor Plc since December 27, 2010.
-Previously the founder-CEO of Innofactor Ltd since January 1, 2000.
-Member of the Innofactor Plc Board of Directors since 2010 (member of the Board of Directors of Innofactor Ltd since 2000).
-Member of the Board of Directors of Sovelto Plc since 2014.
-Member of Microsoft Corporation's Partner Advisory Council since 2014.
-Several positions of trust in Technology Industries and Confederation of Finnish Industries (EK) since 2013.
-President of IAMCP Finland since 2013.
-No other important positions of trust.
+Previously the founder and CEO of Innofactor Ltd since January 1, 2000.
+Member of Innofactor Plc's Board of Directors since 2010 (member of Innofactor Ltd's Board of Directors since 2000).
+Member of Microsoft Corporation's Partner Advisory Council from 2014 to 2020.
+Several positions of trust in the Federation of Finnish Technology Industries and the Confederation of Finnish Industries since 2013.
+For example, he is a Member of the Board in the Federation of Finnish Technology Industries and Vice Chairman of the Confederation of Finnish Industries' Executive Committee, Delegation of Entrepreneurs.
+In 2021, he acts as a Vice Chairman of the Board in Technology Industries of Finland, and a Member of the Board in the Confederation of Finnish Industries.
+LinkedIn

 Janne Heikkinen, b.
 1974, M.Sc.
 (Tech.)